ChrstphrHll/npc_gen/students/Auzerais Venali.md

 # Auzerais Venali
 ---
 ### Description
-- Dwarf Rouge from Beleriand
+- Dwarf Rouge from Chillwild Peaks
 - 4th year Exploration student in Elkenval
-- shoulder length wavy white hair that's braided, Hazel eyes, and Dark Brown skin
+- long wavy brunette hair that's plain, Hazel eyes, and Dark Brown skin
 - Is Unhurried and Neurotic, and has Pessimism as their ideal

 ### Organizations